steadybit/docs-public/content/install-configure/30-install-agents.md

 ## Prerequisites

-To install the agent, access to the following URLs via HTTPS (443) is required:
+To install the agent, you must be able to access the following URLs via HTTPS (443) on your target environment:

 * https://platform.steadybit.io (Platform)
 * https://docker.steadybit.io and https://index.docker.io (Docker Image)